neuromorph/better-osd/README.md

 - Icon is the only mandatory element for any OSD and thus, some of the OSDs may not have one or more of the other components (like label, level, numeric value).
 This is decided by the app that sends the OSD request (eg. Volume/Brightness app or Lock Keys).
 Out of the available components, this extension allows to choose what to show and hide.
 - Vertical orientation may sometimes show a glitch in text rendering, please change the size of OSD by a bit to fix this.
 - Font settting also provides an option to change font size (without changing other OSD components).
 Note that, a large font size will also push the OSD size.
 Also, if you icrease/decrease size of OSD through settings, it will try to proportionally increase/decrease the font size as well.
 - Background effects are experimental.
 You can combine them with shadow, border or transparency etc. However, shadow can behave oddly around rectangular OSD with background effects.
 Other settings of Shape will work fine.
+Dynamic Blur will be rectangular.
+Gnome Shell Blur does not support rounded corners :(
 - Further styling effects are possible by editing the extension's stylesheet (instructions below).